addola/NS3-HelperScripts/ns3helpers/README.md

 # **NS3-HelperScripts**
 These scripts are written to make the processes of running `ns3` scripts and debugging them much easier.
+They properly format the `./waf` command-string for passing arguments, using a debugger and `PyViz`.

-I created this because I have multiple `ns3` programs under my `scratch` directory and I always have to remember how to write the name of the program correctly.
+I created this because I have multiple `ns3` programs under my `scratch` directory and I always have to remember how to write the name of the program correctly, or how do I run my `ns3` program in a debugger.

 The scripts work by finding the latest modified file under all directories under `scratch` to use the name of the directory, which is the name of the `ns3` program.